ENG517/Procedure/Chowdhurynn/p-kardiacapp-manage-alert-notifications.md

 **Before you begin**

 You must have -
-  - An actice Kardia app account with recorded ECG data.
+  - An active Kardia app account with recorded ECG data.
-  - Access into your heathcare provider's contact information.
+  - Access into your healthcare provider's contact information.

  ## Accessing your ECG history

 1. **Open** the Kardia app on your smartphone
 2. **Tap** `History` section from the main menu
 3. **Review** previous ECG recordings with the results
 4. **Tap** any recording to see details

 ## Types of alerts you might see